devopssteps/complete-60-days-devops-course/module-4_Configuration-Management-with-Ansible/project-Deploy-Nginx-Simple-Web-App-on-AWS-EC2-using-Ansible.md

 # day 27 :project-Deploy-Nginx-Simple-Web-App-on-AWS-EC2-using-Ansible.md

 # 👉 Deploy Nginx + Simple Web App on AWS EC2 using Ansible
+NB: If you don't want to deploy to ec2, then in the hosts file just use localhost then it will deploy the wabsite in your local pc

 ### 📌 Hands-On Project Demo